Delayed Proof of Work

 This early affair with encryption set off a race throughout the world to develop myriad forms of securely transferring information from one party to another via computer technology.
 While each new form of computer encryption provided more advantages, there remained one problem that prevented encryption from being useful as a means of transferring not just information, but also financial value.

 This challenge is known as the "Double Spend" problem.
 The issue lies in the ability of computers to endlessly duplicate information.
 In the case of financial value, there are three important things to record: who owns a specific value; the time at which the person owns this value; the wallet address in which the value resides.
 When transferring financial value from one person to another, it is essential that if Person A sends money to Person B, Person A should not be able to duplicate the same money and send it again to Person C.

-The Bitcoin protocol, invented by an anonymous person (or persons) claiming the name of Satoshi Nakamoto, solved the Double Spend problem.
+The Bitcoin protocol (opens new window), invented by an anonymous person (or persons) claiming the name of Satoshi Nakamoto, solved the Double Spend problem.
 The underlying math and computer code is both highly complex and innovative.
 For the purposes of this paper we need only focus on the one aspect of the Bitcoin protocol that solves the Double Spend problem: the consensus mechanism.

 Let us suppose a user, Alice, indicates in her digital wallet that she wants to send cryptocurrency money to a friend.
 Alice’s computer now gathers several pieces of information, including any necessary permissions and passwords, the amount that Alice wants to spend, and the receiving address of her friend’s wallet.
 All this information is gathered into a packet of data, called a "transaction," and Alice’s device sends the transaction to the Internet.